 By the time the game is ready to play it’s safe to say we’re all ready for leftovers.
 You better believe I’m making a triple batch of these maple brown butter cornbread muffins for a crowd and so we can have extra to heat up.

-In fact, I have a batch of these wrapped up in my freezer so I only have to make a double batch the next time.
+In fact, I have a batch of these sweet cornbread muffins wrapped up in my freezer so I only have to make a double batch the next time.

-If you don’t have time to make them in advance, no worries! these maple brown butter cornbread muffins are super simple to make.
+If you don’t have time to make them in advance, no worries! these sweet cornbread muffins are super simple to make.
 Don’t let the brown butter scare you off.
 In the baking and cooking world, color means flavor.
 That means brown butter means amazingggg flavor.

 How to Brown the Butter: